20LitersAdmin/filterbuildscheduler/README.md

 ## Slim Down Inventory project
 ### Problems:
 1. The Count table grows linearly with every Inventory at a factor of (Component.size + Part.size + Material.size), this takes up a lot of database space unless regularly pruned.
+  1. Counts are statically connected to Components, Parts, Materials via optional id attributes
+  2. All Counts were created via `InventoriesController::CountCreate` when an inventory is created
+    - which copies the values from a previous count
+    - Path:
+      - `InventoriesController#new` only sets inventory fields
+      - then `Inventories#create` triggers `CountCreate.new()` to create all counts
+      - then `Inventories#edit` shows all counts
+  3. `InventoriesController::update` calls `Receive.new()` to update an item's `last_received_at` and `last_received_quantity`
+  4. `InventoriesController::update` calls `Extrapolate.new()` to calculate `count.extrapolated_count`
+    - but only on parts?
+    - is saved on `Count`, not on the parent item

 2. `Component.where(completed_tech: true)` represents a duplication of Technology
   1. Was necessary because counts don't link to Technology
-  2. Counts are statically connected to Components, Parts, Materials via optional id attributes

 3. Join tables between `Component <=> Part` && `Part <=> Material` are duplicative of join tables between `Technology <=> Part` && `Technology <=> Material`
     1. Was necessary for faster, easier calculation of "parts per technology" and "materials per technology"